 What is Agent Orange?

 Agent Orange is the nickname for the chemical combination of 2,4-D and 2,4,5-T, which, when combined, creates the toxic byproduct dioxin.
-Weaponized during the Vietnam War, Agent Orange was used to defoliate roughly 4.7 million acres of forest and crops.
+Weaponized during the Vietnam War, Agent Orange was used by the U.S.to defoliate roughly 4.7 million acres of forest and crops.
 Highly effective, the spray campaign devastated forests and food chains, contaminated water and land resources, and resulted in death, disease, and multi-generational health defects for the Vietnamese and Americans exposed.
 Since 2007, the United States government has appropriated over $222 million to address the environmental and human health consequences attributed to Agent Orange in Vietnam, even as these consequences remain highly contested.

 How the Rhetoric of Health & Medicine can Contribute to Intercultural Communication